Graduate Admission Requirements for Philosophy

 All graduate applications must be submitted electronically through the Graduate College.

-- Applications, along with official transcripts and GRE scores, should be submitted to Graduate Studies.
+- Applications, along with official transcripts, should be submitted to Graduate College.
+Note: GRE scores are not required.

 - A bachelor's degree with minimum grade point average (GPA) 3.0 (on a 4.0 scale).